AI-powered low-code platforms: Benefits and use cases

 Transparency and trust

-• The challenge: Many AI systems operate as "black boxes," offering limited visibility into how decisions are made.
+• The challenge: Many AI systems offer limited visibility into how decisions are made.

 • Why it matters: Lack of explainability undermines user trust and complicates regulatory compliance, especially in sectors like finance, healthcare, or public services.